-- 73. (1) Any person, appearing before a committee, that claims that any information to be placed before the committee cannot be disclosed must inform the committee of- - (a) the law in terms of which it is claimed the information cannot be disclosed; and - (b) the circumstances making the law applicable to the matter at hand; whereupon the committee may, in camera, consider the information; whereupon, further, the committee may- - (i) resolve to uphold the claimant's claim; - (ii) resolve to direct the claimant to fully disclose the information; - (iii) resolve to direct the claimant to partially disclose the information; - (iv) make any other competent resolution.
+73. Any person, appearing before a committee, who claims that any information to be placed before the committee cannot be disclosed must inform the committee of-

+- (a) the law in terms of which it is claimed the information cannot be disclosed; and - (b) the circumstances making the law applicable to the matter at hand; whereupon the committee may, in camera, consider the information; whereupon, further, the committee may - i) resolve to uphold the claimant's claim; - ii) resolve to direct the claimant to fully disclose the information; - iii) resolve to direct the claimant to partially disclose the information; - iv) make any other competent resolution.

-[See section 115 of the Constitution of the Republic of South Africa, 1996]
+[See section 115 of the Constitution.]